AntonKhorev/osm-dwg-helper/README.md

 - Go to the issue page corresponding to an OTRS ticket title from a ticket page.
 - Search OTRS for reported items in issues.
 - Translate issue reports.

+### Issue webpage extensions

+- A pane is added for opening the reported item directly inside the issue webpage.
+This should make it faster to deal with reported notes that don't require creating a ticket.
+- A pane is added for [OSMCha](https://wiki.openstreetmap.org/wiki/OSMCha) page of the reported user.
+The default two-week time limit is disabled, allowing to see all of the user's changesets.
+Issue reports are scanned for changeset links.
+These links open their changeset inside the OSMCha pane.
+Middle-click opens them in a new tab.
+The OSMCha pane insertion requires working against cross-site frame permissions and may not work on some browsers.

 ## Use outside of DWG